 It's a common myth that healthy food is more expensive than food that's starchy and super-processed.
 It may be true sometimes, but honestly, I don't spend a lot on groceries.
 You can get a massive bundle of kale for dirt cheap.
 I make my own popsicles with frozen fruit, almond milk and cinnamon - they're cheaper, have fewer calories, and are 100 times tastier than anything you can buy in the store.
 I splurge on boxes of sweet and caramelly medjool dates, but the cost per snack works out to be cheaper than a candy bar, not to mention that they're higher in fiber.
 A bag of frozen young chicken breasts is reasonably priced, and the young variety is a more suitable size for dieters.
 Other low cost grocery staples?
 Eggs, instant oatmeal, bananas, fresh cut pineapple, cottage cheese, fresh baby spinach, grape tomatoes, orange juice, fresh mushrooms and black seedless grapes.

-If you’re lucky enough to live near a Dominick’s, you really should register your loyalty card on their website.
-Then you should never leave the house to go grocery shopping without logging on to grab personalized deals, online exclusive coupons, and deal matching from other stores.
-I regularly score $3 off when I spend $15 on produce and often shave more than 20% off my grocery bill with all of the extra discounts that aren’t available unless you grab them online before you hit the store.
+If your favorite local grocery store has a loyalty program, check to see if they offer additional savings on their website or through an app.
+If they do, then you should never leave the house to go grocery shopping without logging on to grab personalized deals, online exclusive coupons, and deal matching from other stores.
+I regularly score $3 off when I spend $15 on produce and often shave more than 20% off my grocery bill with all of the extra discounts that aren't available unless you grab them online before you hit the store.

-Brittni, our managing editor in New York, says that NYC-area grocery chain D’agostino also offers a lot of rewards and freebies.
-“I have their key card and every time I go, more than one of my veggies is free.
-Last time, I got two free packages of organic spinach!”
+Brittni, a former BradsDealer, notes that NYC-area grocery chain D'agostino also offers a lot of rewards and freebies.
+"I have their key card and every time I go, more than one of my veggies is free.
+Last time, I got two free packages of organic spinach!"

 The savings available vary from store to store, but many grocery chains offer fantastic loyalty programs like these.
 Check your favorite local grocery store's website to see if there are extra savings waiting for you there.